harry3201/Health_Disparity_Analysis/README.md

     `git clone https://github.com/harry3201/Health_Disparity_Analysis.git`
 2.  **Install dependencies**:
     `pip install pandas numpy matplotlib`
-3.  **Download the raw data**: The raw data files must be downloaded from the government portals mentioned in the notebook.
-Place them in the same directory as the notebook.
+3.  **Download raw data**: The raw data files used in this project must be downloaded from the government portals mentioned in the Jupyter Notebook and placed in the project directory.
-4.  **Run the Jupyter Notebook**: Open and run `Health_Disparities_Project.ipynb` to execute the complete analysis from start to finish.
+4.  **Run the analysis**: Open and run `Health_Disparities_Project.ipynb` in a Jupyter environment to execute the complete analysis from start to finish.

----